 ADOPTION HOURS HAVE TEMPORARILY CHANGED: Monday - Saturday from 11 am to 3 pm

-THRIFT STORE HOURS HAVE TEMPORARILY CHANGED: Monday - Saturday from 10 am to 4 pm
+SPCA THRIFT STORE TO REOPEN THURSDAY, April 23rd: Tuesday - Saturday 10 am to 5 pm

 The effects of COVID-19 are widespread, affecting millions of people, but also affecting thousands of companion animals in your local shelters.
 The animals, as well as the health of our vital staff and volunteers, are our top priorities at this time.
 We are working hard to reduce the overall number of animals coming into the shelter, because we have already seen a sudden decrease in adoptions and expect an increase in intakes, which typically happens in times of uncertainty.

 The SPCA Albrecht Center operates yearly at or near capacity, so reducing intakes and maintaining outcomes is essential to avoid overcrowding and depleting resources.
 The plan developed over the last few days addresses all areas of operation at the shelter.

 Though the SPCA Albrecht Center is still in operation at this time, we ask anyone coming into the Shelter or Veterinary Care Center to use proper precautions in line with CDC recommendations – washing your hands for 20 seconds and sanitizing regularly.
 If you are sick, have recently travelled to or from countries where COVID-19 outbreaks have been reported, have been in contact with a suspected persons with COVID-19, or if you yourself have tested positive or are awaiting COVID-19 test results, please DO NOT enter the Shelter or Care Center.